Professional/Short course Assistive Robotics

 On successful completion of this course, you will be able to:

-• identify functional and non-functional requirements for assistive robots by considering specific user needs in a given context
+- identify functional and non-functional requirements for assistive robots by considering specific user needs in each context, the existing assistive robotic solutions, different disability models and frameworks and propose a solution following the requirements.

-• define a set of evaluation criteria to critically appraise the performance of an assistive robot to perform a series of functions
+- define a set of evaluation criteria to critically appraise the performance of an assistive robot to perform a series of functions in a specific assistive context.

 You will have the skills to identify functional and non-functional requirements for assistive robots by considering specific user accessibility needs and disabilities, for use in a given context.